-5 Things that Effective Facility Managers Do Differently
+5 Things That Effective Industrial Facility Managers Do Differently

-First and foremost, the best facility managers are proactive rather than reactive.
+First and foremost, the best industrial facility managers are proactive rather than reactive.
 They closely monitor their facility at all times, looking to catch accidents before they happen and identifying where corrective action is needed.
-When smart equipment is available, the proactive manager works to implement it wherever possible.
-This enables management to collect and analyze data from the smart equipment and controls throughout the plant.
-Industrial Internet of Things (IIoT) platforms like Rite-Hite's Opti-Vu® allow facility managers to make informed, data-driven decisions on operations from places like the loading dock to facility intersections and even interior door openings.
+When smart equipment is available, the proactive industrial manager works to implement it wherever possible.
+This enables industrial facility management to collect and analyze data from the smart equipment and controls throughout the plant.
+Industrial Software Solutions like Rite-Hite's Smart Data and Analytics Platform allow industrial facility managers to make informed, data-driven decisions on operations from places like the loading dock to facility intersections and even interior door openings.
 Capturing data is great, but taking action is critical.
 Make sure the platform provides analytics that correlate current and historical data to identify developing trends that can help predict potential problems and proactively identify training needs.
-Some platforms also provide real-time alerts (like Opti-Vu) that let the manager know something is wrong with a piece of equipment.
+Some platforms also provide real-time alerts (like Smart Data & Analytics) that let the industrial facility manager know something is wrong with a piece of equipment.
 Monthly alerts can be set within the platform to remind managers to check on potential problem areas and ensure that everything has been resolved appropriately.

 Since human error can never completely be eliminated, accidents will happen in even the safest facilities.
-In the loading dock area, interlocking equipment can “automate safety” and help take human error out of the equation.
-Rite-Hite’s Dok-Commander® controls – which interlock the vehicle restraint, dock safety barrier, dock leveler, and overhead doors – can be programmed to operate only when a safe sequence of operations is performed.
+In the loading dock area, interlocking equipment can “automate safety” and help reduce human error.
+Rite-Hite’s Dok-Commander® System – which integrates with interlock controls, the vehicle restraint, loading dock safety barrier, dock levelers, and overhead doors – can be programmed to operate only when a safe sequence of operations is performed.